NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Free tools can perform most of the conformance checking

 # Exercises

+## Understanding NIEM Objects

+Let's think about cardinality a little:

+1. What happens if maxOccurs is less than minOccurs?
+(You can try this out in an editor, or just think about what _should_ happen.)
-Cardinality?
-What happens if maxOccurs is set to zero?
+2. What do you think happens if maxOccurs is set to zero?
 Why might you want to do that?
+3. What are some cases where you might want a maxOccurs that is greater than 1, but not unbounded?

 ## Native Properties

+This is an open-ended exercise.
+There's no answer.
+The idea is to get a little familiar with the tools and some of the major NIEM objects.
+Try using both the SSGT and Wayfarer:

+1. Search for, then look around at some common NIEM elements:
+	- nc:Activity
+	- nc:Identification
+	- nc:Location
+	- nc:Organization
+	- nc:Person

 ## Substitution Groups

+1. What are all the different ways that NIEM can represent a date?

 ## Inherited Properties